-- 9. We propose that the LIMSS shall only cover lifts in private residential or composite buildings, which have not been installed with all the essential safety devices listed in paragraph 8(a)(i) above. - Making reference to the OBB 2.0 and the FSW Scheme, we also propose to set a ceiling on the average RV of domestic units in a participating building, which is \$162,000 per annum in urban areas and Sha Tin, Kwai Tsing and Tsuen Wan districts; and \$124,000 per annum in the New Territories except Sha Tin, Kwai Tsing and Tsuen Wan districts.
-We will review and where necessary update these average RV ceilings from time to time in conjunction with URA to tie in with changes in market values of properties. - 11.
+- 8. We propose that the LIMSS shall only cover lifts in private residential or composite buildings, which have not been installed with all the "essential safety devices" listed in paragraph 7(a)(i) above. - 9.
+Making reference to the "OBB 2.0" and the "FSW Scheme", we also propose to set a ceiling on the average RV of domestic units in a participating building, which is \$162,000 per annum in urban areas (including Sha Tin, Kwai Tsing and Tsuen Wan Districts) and \$124,000 per annum in the New Territories (all New Territories districts excluding Sha Tin, Kwai Tsing and Tsuen Wan districts).
+We will review and where necessary update these average RV ceilings from time to time in conjunction with the URA to tie in with changes in market values of properties. - 10.
 Based on the criteria mentioned above, we estimate that there will be about 13 000 lifts eligible for the LIMSS and we will offer subsidy to about 5 000 lifts with higher priority for implementing the modernisation works.